Wizards of the Lost Kingdom: Production

 The film re-used a large amount of stock footage from Sorceress (1982) and Deathstalker (1983).
 Ed Naha, who wrote the script, later recalled:

 I don't think this movie was so much shot as it was beaten to death.
 When they whittled it down to what was useful from the footage, it only ran 58 minutes.
 Now Roger had done a lot of sword-and-sorcery films, and so he told a couple of the editors to pull all they could from them and edit that footage in.
 So now the finished movie has a 15 or 20-minute prologue that has nothing to do with rest of the film!

-Reception

-Wizards of the Lost Kingdom received a mixed-to-positive reception from critics, who consider it a lighter and softer improvement on the Roger Corman Barbarian films of the 80s.

 Legacy

 Sequel

 In 1989, Wizards of the Lost Kingdom was followed by a sequel (featuring none of the cast or crew of the original film), Wizards of the Lost Kingdom II.
 Ed Naha stated:

 Three years later I'm at a wedding reception for a friend who still works for Roger.
 And Roger's there.
 So we're chatting and kidding around, and I said, 'Ah, man, remember that "Wizards of the Lost Kingdom" movie?'
 And he said, 'Oh, y'know, that did very well in video.
 We filmed a sequel!'